programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 	http://chroniclingamerica.loc.gov/search/pages/results/

-If you [visit the link above](http://chroniclingamerica.loc.gov/search/pages/results/), you'll see all 12,243,633 items available in Chronicling America, not just the entries related to our search term, "fire."
+If you [visit the link above](http://chroniclingamerica.loc.gov/search/pages/results/), you'll see all items available in Chronicling America (12,243,633 at the time of writing), , not just the entries related to our search term, "fire."
 This request also returns a formatted HTML view, rather than the structured view we want to use to collect data.

-In order to get structured data specifically relating to fire, we need to pass one more kind of data in our request: **query parameters**.
+According to the Chronicling America documentation, in order to get structured data specifically relating to fire, we need to pass one more kind of data in our request: **query parameters**.

 	http://chroniclingamerica.loc.gov/search/pages/results/?format=json&proxtext=fire

 The query parameters follow the `?` in the request, and are seperated from one another by the `&` symbol.
 The first query parameter, `format=json`, changes the returned data from HTML to JSON.
 The second, `proxtext=fire`, narrows the returned entries to those that include our search term.

-If you [follow the above link](http://chroniclingamerica.loc.gov/search/pages/results/?format=json&proxtext=fire ) in your browser, you'll see a structured list of the items in the database related to the search term "fire."
-The format of the returned data is called JSON, and is a structured format that looks like this:
+If you [follow the above link](http://chroniclingamerica.loc.gov/search/pages/results/?format=json&proxtext=fire) in your browser, you'll see a structured list of the items in the database related to the search term "fire."
+The format of the returned data is called JSON, and is a structured format that looks like this excerpt from the Chronicling America results:

 ```json
 "city": [